-Determine Power Losses and THD for PWM Modulation Methods
+Determine Power Losses and THD for PWM Methods

-This example calculates the power losses and total harmonic distortion (THD) for different pulse-width modulation (PWM) methods.
+This example calculates the inverter power loss and total harmonic distortion (THD) in motor current for different pulse-width modulation (PWM) methods.
 The example uses field-oriented control (FOC) algorithm that runs a permanent-magnet synchronous motor (PMSM) in speed control mode as a reference.
 The example only supports simulation.

 The example model simulates the PWM methods sequentially in this order: